seccomp/libseccomp/README.md

 	# make check

-Be warned that the test run can take a while to run and produces a lot of output.
+These tests can be safely run on any Linux system, even those where the kernel does not support seccomp-bpf (seccomp mode 2).
+However, be warned that the test run can take a while to run and produces a lot of output.

+The generated seccomp-bpf filters can be tested on a live system using the "live" tests; they can be executed using the following commands:

+	# make check-build
+	# (cd tests; ./regression -T live)

+These tests will fail if the running Linux Kernel does not provide the necessary support.

 ## Developer Tools